941 Tax Deposits Penalties: Late Payroll Tax Penalty

 Payroll taxes are critical for employers, and the IRS takes these taxes more seriously than almost any other tax.
 The 941 tax deposit penalties aren’t the only penalties you can face in relation to payroll tax.

-If you don’t pay these taxes, you can also incur the trust fund recovery fee which is 100% of the trust fund taxes or the taxes that you withheld from your employer’s paycheck.
+If you don’t pay these taxes, you can also incur the trust fund recovery penalty, which is 100% of the trust fund taxes or the taxes that you withheld (or should have withheld) from your employer’s paycheck.
 There are also penalties for misclassifying workers as independent contractors when they should be employees.
-You may also face additional penalties if the government believes that fraud is involved.
+You may also face additional penalties or even criminal charges if the government believes that fraud is involved.